 “Tribunus plebis from first to last” — an Ascension Sunday meditation on the democratisation of Heaven

-When we get to next Sunday, Pentecost (Whitsunday), I'm going to be speaking more about our radical, liberal vision, both where it comes from and what it seeks to achieve but here, in nutshell and in the words of our own great twentieth-century theologian James Luther Adams, we may say that out of our rediscovery during the sixteenth-century Radical Reformation of ". . . the doctrine of the Spirit came the principles of Independency: [that is to say] local autonomy, free discussion, the rejection of coercion and of the ideal of uniformity, the protection of minorities, and the separation of church and state" (James Luther Adams: “Our Responsibility in Society” in The Essential JLA ed.
+Next Sunday is Pentecost (Whitsunday) and I’m going to be speaking more about our radical, liberal vision, both where it comes from and what it seeks to achieve but here, in nutshell and in the words of our own great twentieth-century theologian James Luther Adams, we may say that out of our rediscovery during the sixteenth-century Radical Reformation of “. . . the doctrine of the Spirit came the principles of Independency: [that is to say] local autonomy, free discussion, the rejection of coercion and of the ideal of uniformity, the protection of minorities, and the separation of church and state” (James Luther Adams: “Our Responsibility in Society” in The Essential JLA ed.
 George Kimmich Beach, Skinner House Books, 1997).

-This brief introduction to next week's theme - Pentecost, is important because it helps us see how we might usefully incorporate the otherwise frankly odd and off-putting story of the Ascension into our own contemporary liberal narrative by giving it an interpretation that helps us achieve the aims I've just mentioned.
+Knowing this is important because it helps us see how we might usefully incorporate the otherwise frankly very odd and off-putting story of the Ascension into our own contemporary liberal narrative by giving it an interpretation that helps us achieve the aims Adams mentioned.

-When understood metaphysically the Ascension is no longer even vaguely comic but somewhat disturbing.
-One common way of thinking metaphysically about it is to understand it as a kind of divine ennoblement from on high which simply removes Jesus from our world.
-As Ernst Bloch (1885-1977) suggests this is to see Jesus as a "Kyrios/Son of God, a super-Hercules in a super-firmament."
-Bloch points out that this picture is "of the dynasticsolar variety, with the chariot of the sun-god and the general style assumed by ascending heroes when they quit the earth" (Ernst Bloch: Atheism in Christianity, Verso Press 2009 p.
+But understood metaphysically the Ascension is no longer vaguely comic but somewhat disturbing for it speaks of a kind of divine ennoblement from on high which simply removes Jesus from our world.
+As Ernst Bloch (1885-1977) suggests this is to see Jesus as a “Kyrios/Son of God, a super-Hercules in a super-firmament.”
+Bloch points out that this picture is “of the dynastic solar variety, with the chariot of the sun-god and the general style assumed by ascending heroes when they quit the earth” (Ernst Bloch: Atheism in Christianity, Verso Press 2009 p.
 164).

 Another common way of thinking metaphysically about it is to understand it as an example of the profoundly problematic doctrine that became known as Docetism.
 It is derived from the Greek words “dokein” (to seem) and “dókēsis” (an apparition or phantom) and refers to the idea that Jesus only seemed to be a human being and that, in consequence, his physicality — his humanity — was merely an appearance.

-But Bloch has a reading of the Ascension that doesn't proceed by overcoming (überwinden) but, by incorporating, twisting and weakening aspects of it (verwindung).
+But Bloch has a reading of the the myth that doesn’t proceed by overcoming (überwinden) but, by incorporating, twisting and weakening aspects of it (verwindung).
 In so doing he opens up for us a way of using the story that is for us creative and helpful.

 To get to this interpretation we need to be aware of two things that are important to Bloch when he reads the Christian story.
-Firstly, he points out again and again that Jesus' own prefered title was "ben Adam" - Son of Man and that Jesus, himself, never used the title the Son of God.
-Secondly, Bloch draws our attention to Jesus' claim that "the Father and I are one" (John 10:30; cf John 17).
-This latter claim might make it look like Jesus is really saying he's the Son of God but everything here hinges on the overall direction in which you think read this story as heading.
-Culturally we are used to seeing the direction as being "downwards" from a God "outside" the world travelling towards the human.
-Bloch, however, turns this upside down and he makes humanity, in the person of the representative Son of Man, head firmly and courageously in the other direction.
+Firstly, he points out again and again that Jesus’ own prefered title was “ben Adam” — Son of Man and that Jesus, himself, never used the title the Son of God.
+Secondly, Bloch draws our attention to Jesus’ claim that “the Father and I are one” (John 10:30; cf John 17).
+This claim might make it look like Jesus is really saying he’s the Son of God but everything here hinges on the overall direction in which Bloch thinks this story is heading.
+Culturally we are used to seeing the direction as being “downwards” from a God “outside” the world travelling towards the human.
+Bloch, however, turns this upside down and he makes humanity, in the person of the representative Son of Man, head firmly and courageously in the other direction into realms once reserved for God alone.
 The Ascension story is for Bloch one place where we see this happen.
 He says:

 “The Son of Man not only broke through the myth of the Son of God, but also through that of the throne “at the right hand of the Father”: now a Tribune of the people sits upon that throne, and so revokes it.
 For all his celestial dignity after the Ascension, Christ is still, even for Paul, the man Adam — indeed Paul is explicit: ‘The first man was from the earth, a man of dust; the second man is from heaven’ (1 Corinthians 15:47).
 And his human character stays with him there: that of a Tribunus plebis from first to last” (Ernst Bloch: Atheism in Christianity, Verso Press 2009 p.
 164).